LLM-Projects/haystack-book/chapter-1/README.md

 # First RAG Pipeline
+Creating Your First QA Pipeline with Retrieval-Augmentation On Custom Documents Using Haystack

+This notebook primarily focusses on utilising Haystack for building a QA Piepline using RAG on Custom documents.
+This notebook makes use of Haystack v2.0(latest as of the time the book is written).

+We are running a RAG pipeline on the custom documents (gathered from API source) and answer questions on the same.

 ## Installation
-This notebook primarily focusses on utilising Haystack for building a QA Piepline using RAG on Custom documents.
-This notebook makes use of Haystack v2.0.

-Intially install all the requirements using `pip` or alternatively use the command.
+Install all the requirements using `pip`.
+Use the command.
 ```bash
 pip install -r requirements.txt
 ```